 - Log in to BMC Helix Innovation Studio and navigate to the Workspace tab.

 Select the application that you want to package.

 The application details are displayed.

-UI element Description Select Definitions tab View the definitions that are included in the install package and click Next.
+UI element Description Select definitions View the definitions that are included in the install package, and click Next.

 By default, all definitions are added in the install package.
 You cannot select to include only specific definitions in the install package.

-Order Data tab Reorder data items by moving them up or down and click Next.
+Order data Reorder data items by moving them up or down, and click Next.
 The data items are installed in the same order on the target computer.
-Specify Options tab
+Options

 From the Options area, specify the following information and click Next:

 - Application name: Enter a display name to identify the application.
 For example: Work Order.

 - Version: Enter the version number in the <major>.<minor>.<maintenance><anystring> format.
 For example, enter version numbers such as 17.11.0, 17.11.0-SNAPSHOT, 1.0-SNAPSHOT, or 1.0.0.RELEASE.